‘I’ve been assassinated.’ R. Kelly denies sex abuse claims

 As part of his current case, Kelly is forbidden from having any contact with females younger than 18.

-In an excerpt that aired Tuesday night, Kelly told King that rumors of him having sex with and abusing underage girls were “not true.”
+In an excerpt that aired Tuesday night, Kelly told King that allegations of him having sex with and abusing underage girls were “not true,” calling the claims “rumors.”

-“Whether they’re old rumors, new rumors, future rumors, not true,” Kelly said.

 When King asked Kelly if he has held women against their will, he replied: “That’s stupid!”

 “Use your common sense.
 Forget the blogs, forget how you feel about me,” Kelly said.
 “How stupid would it be for me, with my crazy past and what I’ve been through — oh right now I just think I need to be a monster, and hold girls against their will, chain them up in my basement, and don’t let them eat, and don’t let them out.”